 In a matter of weeks, you’ll transform your mind and body.
 In a matter of months, you’ll transform your life.

 You don’t have to be great to start, but you have to start to be great. – Zig Ziglar

 I’ll be there with you every step of the way, coaching, pushing, praising, sometimes criticizing.
-I’ll be there when you first start your journey, when your goals seem impossibly far away.
+I’ll be there when you first start your journey when your goals seem impossibly far away.
 I’ll be there on the days you are not feeling motivated, and I’ll be there the day you are excited to notice the first changes in your body and find your new confidence.
-Welcome to Barbell Journey.The art of exercise is truly a personal science, one continuous human experiment on yourself.
+Welcome to the human experimentation lab.The art of exercise is truly a personal science, one continuous human experiment on yourself.
 Click To Tweet